mbg/mbg/README.md

-I am a Software Engineer at [Tweag](https://tweag.io), consulting for [Juspay](https://juspay.in).
-Previously consulted for [Hachi Security](https://github.com/HachiSecurity).
+I am a Software Engineer at [GitHub](https://github.com), working on [CodeQL](https://codeql.github.com).
+Previously I worked at [Tweag](https://www.tweag.io) where I consulted for [Hachi Security](https://github.com/HachiSecurity) and [Juspay](https://juspay.in).
 I like open-source, teaching, and all things to do with programming languages!

 I maintain a number of Haskell libraries, which you can find on [Hackage](https://hackage.haskell.org/user/mbg).
 Some that you might be interested in are: